...

 It’s interesting that Steven Hawking could only find a mathematical solution for his famous model of the absolute beginning/non-beginning of time itself (at the Big Bang), by using equations with i, this imaginary number – which of course can never be counted or fractionated like an actual number.
 A notable success for imaginary solutions; Jarry would certainly be pleased.

 The point of Lévi-Strauss’s empty-signifiers is that they each carry only a general or categorical definition or meaning.
-Everybody automatically assumes they know the meaning of the word justice (traditional example of a Lévi-Strauss [half-empty]-signifier); but everybody is automatically filling in the half-missing meaning with particulars from their own experience or imagination.
-Clever psychologists and political theoreticians have done a lot of speculating about how culture might be directed or controlled by some party that could control the half-definitions of a certain important group of a language’s empty-signifiers.
-Jarry had exactly the opposite idea.
+Everybody automatically assumes they know the meaning of the word justice (traditional example of a Lévi-Strauss [half-] empty-signifier).
+But everybody is automatically, and unconsciously, filling in the half-missing meaning with particulars from their own experience or imagination.

 Despite their significant differences, like Zen, pataphysics is a conceptualizing and communications practice not detrimentally restricted by unjustifiably-assumed structural linearities and the liabilities of traditional paradigms; and yet if one would assiduously cobble together the surfeit of unrestricted elementary conceptuals made manifest in many of the other such

-- Veritas in Lorem Ipsum -
+–– Veritas in Lorem Ipsum ––

 i Joyce’s word quark here is what Structuralism theorist Lévi-Strauss would call an empty-signifier.
 It references some indistinct or indefinite object.
 It’s an odd type of metaphor which requires what Jarry terms the “science of imaginary solutions” to determine what that referred-to object might be.